ArthurSchiavom/gestao-veiculos-partilhados--projeto-academico/Readme.md

 **Description**

 In this use case, the administrator can obtain a report stating the charging status for each vehicle in a park and an estimate projection for how long it would take for each vehicle to reach 100% charge under the existing circumstances.

+## 2.2.21.
+Retrieve invoice for month

+The invoices being issued are relative to the trips made during the given month.
+However, initially, we supposed that the invoices being issued were for the trips from the month prior to the one specified.
+Example: The user requests an invoice to be issued for month 5.
+The application would issue the invoice relative to the trips that happened in month 4.
+Reasoning: Realistically, invoices issued on month 5 are relative to the trips that happened during month 4.
+In other words, in month 5 you pay for month 4.
+On the other hand, the last test scenario provided seemed to expect the trips that happened in the same month, since otherwise the invoice wouldn't be associated to any trip.
+It was decided that we would opt to have optimal results in the scenario.
+To achieve this, following piece of code was removed from InvoiceAPI.issueInvoice:

+    if (month == 1)
+        month = 12;
+    else
+        month--;